 Like his father, Kilbourne became an excellent clinician.
 He located his office on Front Street (later 1st Avenue) at James Street, and his practice among Seattle's 10,000 people quickly flourished.
 He organized the first territorial dental society in 1886 and a year later helped secure passage of the first law regulating the practice of dentistry in the territory.

-Kilbourne's dental riches and growing political savvy enabled him to invest in real estate beyond the city limits, real estate which he envisioned would absorb the overflow of Seattle expanding population.
-He purchased 40 acres from his uncle Corliss on the Union Lake's north shore, just east of present day (1999) Gas Works Park and platted Kilbourne's Division of the Lake Union Addition.
+Kilbourne's dental riches and growing political savvy enabled him to invest in real estate beyond the city limits, real estate which he envisioned would absorb the overflow of Seattle's expanding population.
+He purchased 40 acres from his uncle Corliss on the Union Lake's north shore, just east of present-day Gas Works Park, and platted Kilbourne's Division of the Lake Union Addition.

 More Trees Than People

 At that time land north of Lake Union was so sparsely settled that to get a toe hold on the lake's north shore first required several swings of the ax.
 The plat sat at the end of a small steamer route across the lake, which Kilbourne purchased from David Denny (1832-1903).
 Lots sold quickly, bringing capital for additional investment.

 In 1888, Kilbourne formed a silent partnership with businessman L. H. Griffith to promote the 240-acre Denny & Hoyt tract at the northwest corner of Lake Union, later to become the town of Fremont, and ultimately the Fremont neighborhood of Seattle.